What Exactly is Land Surveying?

 As its name suggests, boundary surveys formally define a specific property’s boundary.
 They are done through public records research and fieldwork, where the surveyor takes measurements and performs necessary computations to identify boundary lines.

 This survey is critical for construction due diligence to get proper permits and avoid boundary disputes.
+Especially important when constructing fences.

 Thus, you may encounter this survey when applying for zoning permits or loans.

-Site Planning Survey
+Site Plan Survey

 You can think of this survey as a combination of a boundary and topographic survey.
 It is useful for site planning, specifically for construction developments or designing improvements to properties, so you may need this to get a permit.